Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 		<td>The Tree Key ID of the root node of a feature LoD tree that this feature participates in.
 Only required if the feature participates in a LoD tree and if it is not the rootFeature itself.</td>
 	</tr>
 </table>

-<p><em>Table 20: Attributes of the Class <strong>Feature</strong> within the NodeIndexDocument</em></p>
+<p><em>Table 10: Attributes of the Class <strong>Feature</strong> within the NodeIndexDocument</em></p>

 ### Class Level of Detail Selection (Class LoD Selection)

-A level of detail selection (lodSelection) object provides information on a metric determined during the cooking process of an I3S store.
-Clients can use this metric to determine representation quality.
+A level of detail selection (lodSelection) object provides information about a metrics determined during the cooking process.
+Clients use these metrics to determine representation quality.

 Cookers can add as many lodSelection objects as desired, but must provide at least one so that the level of detail type (lodType) is not null.
-Of the three minimum, average, and maximum values, typically only one or two are used.
+Typically, minimum, average, or maximum value is used.

 See [level of detail selection](docs/1.6/drawingInfo.cmn.md) for more details.